FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 A Bluetooth speaker and app called White Noise were used in the experiment.
 Brown noise was used since its frequencies are lower than pink or white noise.
 The speaker’s position was two feet from the rear of the crate and five feet from where the microphone was situated at the front portion of the crate.

 Covering a dog crate with absorptive materials like blankets or bedspreads can decrease some of the higher frequencies inside the crate.
-Some dog owners find that dog crate covers provide a cozy atmosphere for their pup.
+Some dog owners find that dog crate covers provide a cozy atmosphere for their pup as well as an attempt for a soundproof crate.
 Many dogs seem to feel that way, due to their den instinct.
 Some dogs just like a space where they can relax quietly.
 In this case, blankets will serve the purpose.
+There are even acoustic blankets that have sound absorption capabilities to muffle down external noises.
 However, they won’t protect your dog from low-frequency noises like thunder or fireworks.

 Low Frequencies And Why They Can’t Be Controlled Well